Setting up a Hosted Payment Page

 1.1: Get the encrypted token

-The Encrypt Parameters API allows you to generate an encrypted token for various Hosted Payment Page parameters, such as the order amount, so you can transmit sensitive information securely in the URL and protect against shopper manipulation.
+The Encrypt Parameters API lets you generate an encrypted token for various Hosted Payment Page parameters, such as the order amount, so you can transmit sensitive information securely in the URL and protect against shopper manipulation.

 Follow the example below to generate an encrypted token for the order amount.